 The applicant, Las Olas Riverfront, L.P., submitted a development permit application for the construction of a development that consists of two towers; 42-story and 38-story on the north side of the New River, between SW 1st Avenue and the Florida East Coast (FEC) railroad right-of-way, in the Downtown Regional Activity Center-City Center (RAC-CC) Zoning District.
 The development will consist of a total of 1,214 residential units, 58,000 square feet of restaurant/retail space, and a 1,887-space parking garage.
-At this time the applicant requests the allocation of 659 dwelling units for Phase 1 of the project.
+The City Commission allocated 659 Post 2003 du's for Phase 1 of the project on January 18, 2017.
+The applicant requests the allocation of 555 dwelling units for Phase 2 of the project.
 The site plan is provided as Exhibit 1.